mcilloni/first-step/README.md

 This is C11, and I think MSVC will implement it around the end of the current century, given their pace.

 > How do I compile this on Windows with MinGW?

 You don't.
 I've used POSIX functionality here and there (like backtraces, fmemopen, ..) that Microsoft is not going to support.
 Wait for a future helm compiler for Windows support.

 > How do I compile this on Windows with Cygwin?

-This works on cygwin, just don't use clang because the Cygwin-shipped version of it is old as hell. helmc automatically uses gcc instead of clang on Cygwin because of this.
+This works on cygwin (32 bit Cygwin, not 64, they changed something that breaks everything), just don't use clang because the Cygwin-shipped version of it is old as hell. helmc automatically uses gcc instead of clang on Cygwin because of this.

 > How do I compile this on OpenBSD?